silviot/edx-platform-wiki/Quick-Note-on-Grading.md

 Well, almost.
 There are certain problem types that *always* recalculate their score based on their state: peer grading, combined open ended, foldit.
 But for most problem types, we use the pre-calculated scores when computing grades.

 The drawback, of course, is that when a problem changes, students who never go back to the problem will be stuck with their old score.
 So the current implementation of regrading just ensures that re-evaluation is forced.

+In the longer term, we want to separate problem state from submissions/grading.
+But while we have ideas around this, there's nothing implemented yet.